 |||R. Paschotta, case study on active mode locking|

 |||R. Paschotta, case study on passive mode locking|

-See also: active mode locking, passive mode locking, mode-locked lasers, soliton mode locking, harmonic mode locking, cavity dumping, ultrafast lasers, regenerative amplifiers, pulses, pulse generation, carrier–envelope offset, frequency combs, timing jitter, modes of laser operation, Spotlight article 2007-10-11
+See also: active mode locking, passive mode locking, mode-locked lasers, mode locking devices, soliton mode locking, harmonic mode locking, cavity dumping, ultrafast lasers, regenerative amplifiers, light pulses, pulse generation, carrier–envelope offset, frequency combs, timing jitter, modes of laser operation, spotlight 2007-10-11